-In this paper, we searched for explanations for the remarkable decline in preference voting in the local elections in Flanders.
-This is generally considered to be a good indicator of personalization trends.
+This newly developed framework appeared to be useful to explain for the remarkable decline in preference voting in the local elections in Flanders.
+The share of casted preference votes is generally considered to be a good indicator of personalization trends.
 While one would expect an increase due to often claimed trends of personalization, we see a clear decline in this form of personalized voting behavior from 2006 onwards.
-Explanations from the national elections (which are largely mediatized and to a large extent focused on a few prominent politicians) cannot simply be transferred to the local level.

 More in particular, we analyzed the evolution in the use of preference votes for all party lists in every municipality in Flanders from 2006 until 2018.
 The aim was to detect patterns in the evolution of preference voting in Flemish municipalities.
 We have two main explanations for the remarkable overall decline in preference voting, which could both be linked to concepts of personalization.